 A non-ST-elevation myocardial infarction (NSTEMI) is a type of heart attack.
 It causes a partial or incomplete blockage of one of the body’s coronary arteries, reducing blood flow to the heart.

 This can damage the heart and disrupt its ability to pump blood throughout the body.

 The damage to the heart from an NSTEMI is less serious than that of a STEMI.
-However, any heart attack can be very frightening.
-NSTEMI and STEMI heart attacks can be fatal and cause lasting damage to the organ and increase the risk of subsequent heart problems.
+However, any heart attack can be fatal, cause lasting damage to the heart, and increase the risk of subsequent heart problems.